leanwriting/epiphanies/index.md

 What are lean coffee epiphanies?

-You love lean coffee [#leancoffee](https://twitter.com/hashtag/leancoffee)!
+You love [#leancoffee](https://twitter.com/hashtag/leancoffee)!
 All those great ideas that came bubbling up as epiphanies should be better shared with humanity.
-Sure, they might be jotted down as an epifphany, and you might save some notes or post a picture from a meeting - but those great thoughts deserve a wider audience!
+Sure, they might be jotted down and added as a post-it, and you might save some notes or post a picture from a meeting - but those great thoughts deserve a wider audience!

-That's where Lean Coffee Epiphanies come in - a simple blog to post notes about a lean coffee topic that deserve a hot take and a discussion..
+That's where Lean Coffee Epiphanies come in - a simple blog to post about a lean coffee topic that deserve a discussion and a hot take.

-Take a look at the post linsk, contribute more with a pull request, or comment on posts.
-Just take advantage of the platform and hopefully leverage what it has to offer!
+Take a look at the post links, edit or contribute more with a pull request, or just leave a comment on posts.
+This platform allows for many contributors and authors - because everyone has a different take and opinion.
+Most importanly, take advantage of the platform and hopefully leverage what it has to offer!

 [Posts](http://epiphanies.leanwriting.org/posts/)